A rare gift from nature and a little help from Canada's winemaker; liquid gold ICEWINE.

-Icewine is a rare gift from a magical Canadian winter.
-Picked at the coldest moment of a winter's night, each frozen grape creates just one drop of Icewine.
-One smooth rich, luxurious drop.
-Peller Estates
+The grapes picked at the coldest moment of a winter's night, each frozen grape creates just one drop of Icewine.
+Just one smooth rich, luxurious drop.

 Icewine